 - Alexander the Great’s real name is Alexander III of Macedon.

-- He was born in July 356BC in Pella, the ancient capital city of Macedonia.
-His exact birth date is unknown as the Ancient Greeks followed their own calendar.
-Alexander the Great was born in the Greek month of Hekatombaion.
+- He was born in July 356BC in Pella, the ancient capital city of Macedonia, during the Greek month of Hekatombaion.

 - When Alexander took the throne he ordered for all of his rivals to the throne to be killed to ensure no-one would try to take his new position.